pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Various Courts Of Common Pleas

-• Minor Courts including Magisterial District Courts and Pittsburgh & Philadelphia Municipal Courts
+• Minor Courts, including Magisterial District Courts and Pittsburgh & Philadelphia Municipal Courts

 What’s Included in a Pennsylvania Criminal Court Record?

-Records of cases that are tried in court typically include details of the conviction, sentencing hearing, and ascribed jail-time or penalty.
-Where the defendant pleads guilty and is not tried, any plea bargains, probationary conditions, and fines will be included, and if the initial verdict is appealed, the record will be updated to include the court(s) most recent judgment (s) and/or penalties.
-Where relevant, the records may include the incarceration information or inmate records of the accused or defendant.
+The information in a Pennsylvania criminal court record depends primarily on the case.
+However, the content may also vary from court to court while sharing the same general characteristics.
+Records of cases that are tried in court typically include details of the conviction, sentencing hearing, and assigned jail time or penalty.
+Where the defendant pleads guilty and is not attempted, any plea bargains, probationary conditions, and fines will be included, and if the initial verdict is appealed, the record will be updated to include the court's decision. most recent judgment (s) and/or penalties.
+Where relevant, the records may consist of the incarceration information or inmate records of the accused or defendant.
 This may also include the defendant’s Pennsylvania arrest records and Pennsylvania warrant records.

-While the most relevant information pertaining to a criminal case is contained in a court case file, documents such as docket sheets, court opinions/postings, and court calendars may be useful for finding related information.
+While the most relevant information pertaining to a criminal case is contained in a court case file, documents such as docket sheets, court opinions/postings, and court calendars may be helpful for finding related information.
 They may be used for the following:

 Docket Sheets:

 Docket sheets may be included in a case file.
 They often list all relevant documents filed during litigation and may contain details of actions taken during a trial.
-The UJSP maintains docket sheets of Pennsylvania’s Appellate Courts, Criminal Courts of Common Pleas and Magisterial District Courts.
+The UJSP maintains docket sheets of Pennsylvania’s Appellate CourtsCriminal Courts of Common Pleas, and Magisterial District Courts.

 Court Opinions/Postings: